Carsten Stoll

 Point Based Graphics @ SIGGRAPH, 2006

-We present a method for fitting a template mesh to unstructured point cloud data through non-rigid deformation.
-The template is deformed to match the target point set while preserving mesh quality and surface detail, providing a robust way to obtain clean, connected meshes from noisy scan data.
+We present a method for fitting a template mesh to unstructured point cloud data through non-rigid deformation, providing a robust way to obtain clean, connected meshes from noisy scan data.

 2005